The Devil’s Deal

 Apprenticeships usually lasted three years.

-Speaking of.
-I had no idea what exactly stood in front of me.
+I wonder now if that was why death came to my door.
 It looked like a man, but its skin was redder than the burning coal of the forge it had just stepped out of.
 I sat cross-legged in front of it to open my lunch.
 The damn thing was eating up my only break in a seventeen-hour day.

 Hell is in Temeneh anyway.

-I had gone far from my family’s farm in Temeneh to the kingdom’s best weapons school, right by the King’s castle.
-Most students went on to knighthood, but I had no interest in fighting.
-To me, it was making the weapons that was most worth my time.
-Making the most perfect lightweight sword, branding each hilt with my own crest, even making brand-new pieces.
-Weapons no one had ever seen before, from swords made of two intertwining metals to hexagonal axes.
+I had gone far from the quiet farm outside Temeneh to the kingdom’s best weapons school, right by the King’s castle.
+Most students went on to knighthood.
+I had no interest in fighting.
+To me, making the most perfect lightweight sword, branding each hilt with my own crest, creating weapons no one had ever seen before, that was worth my time.
+Within the flames of the forge I sawe everything from swords made of two intertwining metals to hexagonal axes.
 Weapons were works of art, and I wanted to see mine brandished across the King’s army.

-Now, I questioned every day why I was here.
-If my master would let me make a single sword for the King’s commander, or even just a bejeweled hunting knife for the King himself.
-My master would see what I was worthy of.
-The King could see what I was worthy of.
+After seven years under such a teacher, were my own methods so inelegant?
+I had not touched the flames of the forge for longer than I could remember.
+Perhaps if my teacher would let me make a single sword for the King’s commander, or even just a bejeweled hunting knife for the King himself, Temeneh would see what I was worthy of, the King could see what I was worthy of.

-“And that’s what you want?”
-The creature that had appeared from my master’s forge asked with a smug little grin.
+“That’s what you want?”
+The creature that had appeared in the forge asked with a smug little grin.
 The closer I looked, the more his skin looked like fire, with black smoke curling off his arms and chest.
 Actually, he didn’t really have skin.
 It was all hues of orange, blue, and white flame.
-His body tapered into smoke after his waist, disappearing into the forge.
+His body tapered into flame after his waist, disappearing into the forge.

-“That’s what I want.”
-I had repeated.
+“That’s what I want,” I said.
 The creature rubbed his chin.

 “Are you sure?”